 That’s not even to mention that Middleton’s restrictive regimen highlights a much larger problem—especially when it’s glamorized on such a global stage.
 While every bride wants to look and feel great on her big day, why does that have to mean “shedding for the wedding?”
 The sing-songy rhyme we have for this phenomenon speaks volumes in itself: We’re sugarcoating this unhealthy cultural idea that brides should go to great lengths to conform to a certain body type for a day that, in actuality, should have very little to do with that.
 Stepping it up at the gym is one thing; putting your body through something it simply was not built for is quite another.
 (Remember the feeding-tube bride?)

 Also, aren’t you dealing with enough stress leading up to a wedding without the additional dose of hangry?
+We're taking a page out of Lea Michele's pre-wedding routine, which focuses on wellness versus diet.
 Maybe if we do away with “shedding for the wedding,” the bridezilla trope will follow.